Why Etiquette Matters on Public Land

 LNT isn't a lecture — it's practical advice for leaving a place so the next camper can't tell you were there.

 Pack it in, pack it out: Everything that arrived in your rig leaves with you.
-This includes gray water disposal — dumping gray water on the ground or into streams is illegal on most public land and is one of the most common violations.
-Use a collapsible bucket or portable tank if you can't access a dump station before the next site.
+This includes gray water — dumping it on the ground or into streams is illegal on most public land and is one of the most common violations rangers document.
+Use a collapsible bucket or portable tank if you can't reach a dump station before your next site.

-Human waste: If you're dispensing with a black tank dump, black waste must go in a proper dump station or RV dump — never in the ground.
+Human waste: Black waste goes in a proper dump station or RV dump — never in the ground.
 For day hikes away from the rig, catholes 6–8 inches deep and 200 feet from water sources are the standard for solid waste.

 Fire rings: Use existing fire rings rather than creating new ones.
 Where no fire ring exists, a fire pan elevated off the ground prevents scarring.
 In fire-restricted areas, no fires at all — propane cooktops only.
-Check current fire restrictions at the local ranger district before every stay.
+Check current restrictions at the local ranger district before every stay, not just before you leave home.

 Choosing and Setting Up Your Site

 Camp on durable surfaces — established clearings, gravel, rock, or previously impacted areas.
-Avoid setting up on live vegetation, cryptobiotic soil crust (the lumpy dark desert soil that can take decades to recover from a single footstep), or in riparian areas within 200 feet of water sources.
+Avoid setting up on live vegetation, cryptobiotic soil crust (the lumpy, dark desert soil that can take decades or more to recover from a single footstep — the BLM puts the range at 50 to 250 years depending on climate), or riparian areas within 200 feet of water sources.

-In high-use areas, the most ethical choice is almost always the established site that's already impacted — it contains the damage rather than spreading it.
-In pristine areas, camping at least 200 feet from water and dispersing impact is preferred.
+In high-use areas, the most ethical choice is almost always the site that's already impacted — it contains the damage rather than spreading it.
+In pristine areas, camping at least 200 feet from water and dispersing your footprint is preferred.

 Stay Limits and Moving On

 Most BLM and National Forest dispersed areas have 14-day stay limits (some are 7 days).
-The limit is enforced by rangers and is designed to prevent any one camper or group from monopolizing a spot.
-After your stay limit, you must move to a site that is outside the defined area (typically at least 25 miles).
+The limit is enforced by rangers and is designed to prevent any single camper or group from monopolizing a spot.
+After your limit, you must move to a site outside the defined area — typically at least 25 miles.

 The spirit of the rule matters as much as the letter.
 Staying 13 days, driving to a town 26 miles away for one night, and returning to the same spot is technically compliant but undermines the purpose.
-Long-term or full-time boondockers generally develop a genuine circuit between multiple areas rather than gaming a single spot.
+Long-term and full-time boondockers generally develop a genuine circuit between multiple areas rather than gaming a single location all season.

 Water Sources and Wildlife

 Water sources are critical habitat for wildlife and other campers.
 The 200-foot rule for camping, waste disposal, and dishwashing near streams and ponds is both a legal requirement on most public lands and a basic ecological courtesy.
-Soaping up or disposing of gray water near water sources impacts downstream users — human and animal.
+Soaping up or disposing of gray water near water sources affects every downstream user — human and animal.

 Wildlife interaction is an LNT issue that's increasingly serious in popular areas.
 Don't feed wildlife — ever.
 Store food in hard-sided vehicles when bears are a concern (the rig itself is generally adequate).
 Give large animals distance.
 Viewing is fine; approaching, feeding, or attracting is not.